SutraPutra/landing_page_1/README.md

 - Clone the repo
 - Run the index.html file in a browser.

-Things to add:
+Things to add/modify:
 - Delete the disabled icon code from each page
-- Blog page
+- Blog page - Make the SHG nav bar hide when scrolling. only Blog navbar should be seen
 - About Us page
 - Change design of Home page
 - Contact page